anteCedens/readme-writing-workspace/README.md

 Main feature on smaller screen, basically, as opposed to the desktop view, is that the navbar condenses into a hamburger menu: the logo/home button always remains visible, while the rest of the navbar's elements become contained in the hamburger menu.

+When actual products are displayed, there are sorted random - each time the page is reloaded, they are reshuffled.
+The idea behind that is that in this way no particular product is prioritized by being always displyed first, which could be the case if the products where displayed being ordered alphabetically by book title or author name, or by SKU, and it makes the page look somewhat different every time.
+There are some trade-offs though - for instance, maybe on certain occassions the user would like to quickly return exactly to the spot where he has been previously - to quickly find an item he has already see at a certain spot, for instance; by using a radnomized display like this, that item is most likely not to be there anymore where the user saw it.

 ## **Technologies Used**